Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Long Straight Descent into Augapesada on day one of the Camino FisterraLong Straight Descent into Augapesada

-We caught up to our friends, Rob and Steve along this stretch at a restaurant that is now closed andafter our break, traveled onward together, turning left off the AC-453 at this juncture, below.
-You can see the additional signage painted on the road.
-I guess folks still miss the waymark!
+We caught up to our friends, Rob and Steve along this stretch at the Café Bar O Recuncho and after our break, traveled onward together, turning left off the AC-453 at this juncture, below.

 The hill climb begins!